lebrice/mup_orion_demo/README.md

 ## Repo layout

-The repo contains two examples: One using HuggingFace's [Accelerate](https://huggingface.co/docs/accelerate/main/en/index) library, and another using the [Trainer](https://huggingface.co/docs/transformers/main_classes/trainer) API.
+The repo contains examples for two different APIs:

+- One using HuggingFace's [Accelerate](https://huggingface.co/docs/accelerate/main/en/index) library;
+- The second using the [Trainer](https://huggingface.co/docs/transformers/main_classes/trainer) API.

 Here is what each file contains: